influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 Kapacitor's [HTTP API](kapacitor/v1.4/working/api/) can also be used to override certain parts of the configuration.
-This can be useful when, for example, a property may contain security sensitive information, that should not be left in plain view in the file system; or when needing to reconfigure a service without restarting Kapacitor.
-To view which part of the configuration are available pull the JSON file at the `/kapacitor/v1/config` endpoint.
+This can be useful when, for example, a property may contain security sensitive information that should not be left in plain view in the file system; or when needing to reconfigure a service without restarting Kapacitor.
+To view which parts of the configuration are available pull the JSON file at the `/kapacitor/v1/config` endpoint.
 (e.g. http<span>:</span><span>//</span>localhost:9092<span>/</span>kapacitor<span>/</span>v1<span>/</span>config).